Maikalhub/2D-Pixel-Platformer/README.md

 # 2D-Pixel-Platformer
-2-d pixel platformer which is developed on unity c#
+2-d pixel platformer which is developed on Unity C#